vislee/fake-tcp/README.md

 # fake-tcp
-fake the TCP package for test TCP features.
+fake the TCP packet for test TCP features.

 # use